ProfBird/CS246-CourseMaterials/Labs/Lab3/Assignment3Instructions.md

   - surveys.
   - Recordings of the testers reactions and comments while testing.
 - The results of your testing.
   - Describe the feedback you got from each tester.
+    If you used surveys, attach the completed surveys.
   - Write a summary of the feedback from all testers.
 In particular describe any feedback (positive or negative) that you got from more than one tester.

 - An assessment of the quality of feedback you received from the testers overall (not individually).
 Explain how good you think the feedback is and how  you know it's that.

 ### Division of Work